-- 1. Purchased two water wheelchairs for Peterborough Sport and Wellness Centre pool - 2.
+- 1. Purchased two new water wheelchairs for use in the pool - 2.
 Hosted a Changing Minds, Changing Lives presentation by five-time Canadian Paralympian Alec Denys.
 The presentation explored the role sport plays in the rehabilitation of people with disabilities - 3.
 Consulted with staff and the public on a proposed City Hall way-finding system - 4.
 Developed a Social Media Policy to allow alternative access to City information - 5.
 Developed a scent-free awareness program